Location: Lawrence County, OH

 Date Complete: June 2016

-This project includes the replacement of the existing Ironton-Russell Bridge, which is a major crossing of the Ohio River between the towns of Ironton, OH and Russell, KY.
-The scope to complete this project requires cast in place concrete piers with a superstructure containing three million pounds of structural steel, which will be erected from land-based equipment.
+Brayman was contracted to replace the existing Ironton-Russell Bridge, which is a major crossing of the Ohio River between the towns of Ironton, OH and Russell, KY.